 Junya Ishigami’s Serpentine Galleries’ 2019 Summer Pavilion in London

 Japanese architect Junya Ishigami (b.
-1974, Kanagawa Pref.) and Serpentine Galleries have revealed the first images of their Summer Pavilion to be installed at Kensington Gardens, London, from June 20 through October 6, 2019.
+1974, Kanagawa Pref.) and Serpentine Galleries have revealed the images of their Summer Pavilion installed at Kensington Gardens, London, from June 20 through October 6, 2019.

 Cover image: Serpentine Pavilion 2019, Design Render, Exterior and Interior Views © Junya Ishigami + Associates